-Shares transferred out of your stock plan account and into another account are still subject to cost basis reporting rules.
-It's important that you maintain the details of your stock plan transactions (Confirmation, Statements and Forms W-2 or Form 1099-NEC) in preparation for future tax reporting years.
-It's important that you remember to adjust the cost basis for future transactions involving lots for which income was reported in prior years.
+Shares transferred out of your Morgan Stanley at Work stock plan account and into another account are still subject to cost basis reporting rules.
+It's important that you maintain the details of your stock plan transactions (Confirmation, Statements and Forms W-2 or 1099-NEC) in preparation for future tax reporting years.
+It's important that you remember to adjust the cost basis for future transactions in which you already paid the taxes on your income within a prior tax- reporting year.